torvalds/linux/Documentation/arm64/elf_hwcaps.rst

 implementations, and/or with certain kernel configurations, but have no architected discovery mechanism available to userspace code at EL0.
-The kernel exposes the presence of these features to userspace through a set of flags called hwcaps, exposed in the auxilliary vector.
+The kernel exposes the presence of these features to userspace through a set of flags called hwcaps, exposed in the auxiliary vector.

 Userspace software can test for features by acquiring the AT_HWCAP or AT_HWCAP2 entry of the auxiliary vector, and testing whether the relevant